 That being said, by asking myself some of the powerful questions I offer you below, I’ve been able to shift this- and fast.

-We’re often so quick to point out what we don’t like about our partners and what they aren’t doing right; but we’re not quite as generous with our own self reflection – like, how am I doing as a partner?
+We’re quick to point out what our partners aren’t doing right; we’re not quite as generous with our own self reflection – like, how am I doing as a partner?

 Looking at yourself from the outside in can be scary to say the least.
-It may reveal a whole muddled puddle of ugly – and a whole lot of beauty too.
+It may reveal a whole muddle puddle of crazy – and a whole lot of beauty, too.

-And it’s the first step to solving any of the problems in your relationships.
-I wrote about this just a few weeks ago, in a similar article, Taking Accountability in Your Relationships – this is just a different way of saying the same thing: it’s time to pull up your boot straps and own yo sh*t.
+This kind of honest self reflection is an important step in repairing, shifting and transforming your relationship.
+I wrote about this in a similar article, Taking Accountability in Your Relationships – this is simply a different way of saying the same thing: it’s time to pull up your boot straps and own yo sh*t.